-If you wish to declutter your wardrobe while making some extra cash, I’ve collected more than 20 options where you can sell your clothes online.
+There are many fantastic options, so if you wish to declutter your wardrobe while making some extra cash, keep reading to a list of 23 places where you can sell your used clothes.

 In the end, you can also find additional tips to help you along the way.
 Now, let’s begin.

-Selling with Mercari is straightforward.
-You should make an account (through their app), add your listings, and wait for buyers.
+Selling with Mercari is easy – make an account (through their app), add your listings, and wait for buyers.